microsoft/DNS-Challenge/README.md

     \-- VocalSet_48kHz_mono 974M
 ```

 In all, you will need about 1TB to store the _unpacked_ data.
-Archived, the same data takes 543GB
+Archived, the same data takes about
-total.
+550GB total.

 ## Code prerequisites
 - Python 3.6 and above